 I recall that, around the year 2007, a discussion began: stage an exhibition for the 50th anniversary of the completion of the Guggenheim Museum in New York City.
-2009 was also the 50th anniversary of Frank Lloyd Wright’s death, so concentrating on his architecture was a definite bonus.
+2009 was also the 50th anniversary of Frank Lloyd Wright’s death; concentrating on his architecture was a bonus.
 You know: two birds, one stone (and one piece of living architecture).

 This idea resulted in the exhibit Frank Lloyd Wright: From Within Outward, May 15-August 23, 2009.
 I was surprisingly involved in it, although I was not, strictly, involved at all.
 I was not asked to contribute anything, but we worked with those writing and researching for it.
 If you look at the acknowledgements in the exhibition catalog, you get a sense of those actually involved.
 And of course I was really happy to give my knowledge to others.
 A real exhibit in a big museum!

 In 2008 I remember working with two people:

 Professor Richard Cleary came to Taliesin while researching what would become “Frank Lloyd Wright and the Romance of the Builder”, his essay in the exhibition catalog for From Within Outward.
 Cleary, the Professor and Page Southerland Page Fellow at the School of Architecture of the University of Texas at Austin, traced Wright’s interest in building techniques, and with specific builders at Taliesin and other projects.